zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated when a SOCKS reply is analyzed.

-   :c: The parent connection of the proxy.
+   :param c: The parent connection of the proxy.

-   :version: The version of SOCKS this message used.
+   :param version: The version of SOCKS this message used.

-   :reply: The status reply from the server.
+   :param reply: The status reply from the server.

-   :sa: The address that the server sent the traffic to.
+   :param sa: The address that the server sent the traffic to.

-   :p: The destination port for the proxied traffic.
+   :param p: The destination port for the proxied traffic.

 .. zeek:id:: socks_login_userpass_request
    :source-code: base/protocols/socks/main.zeek 104 113